Ratris Khel Chale 2: Development

-The production and filming of series took place in Akeri, Maharashtra in Konkan Region.
+The production and filming of series took place in Akeri, Maharashtra in the Konkan Region.
 The filming of Season 2 was stopped on 27 March 2020 due to COVID-19 pandemic.
 But, new episodes of this show were started airing from 13 July 2020.
 The show went off air in late August and making way for crime series Devmanus.

 Casting

 Madhav Abhyankar was selected to play the role of Anna Naik.